mwarning/testmesh/README.md

-# Geomesh - Basic Mesh Routing Protocols
+# Testmesh - Basic Mesh Routing Protocols

 A code base to quickly implement mesh routing protocols.
 A collection of basic protocols have been implemented already.
 Included is also a OpenWrt package that is ready to be used in real networks, albeit not being production ready.